google/WebFundamentals/src/content/en/updates/2019/01/emscripten-npm.md

     # ... below is unchanged ...

-If you run `npm run build` now, you will see the process builds a new `.js` and a new `.wasm` file and that the demo page will indeed output the constant:
+If you run `npm run build` now, you will see that the process builds a new `.js` and a new `.wasm` file and that the demo page will indeed output the constant:

 <img src="/web/updates/images/2019/01/emscripten-npm/libvpx.png" alt="DevTools
 showing a the ABI version of libvpx printed via emscripten">